navkar/docker-node-app/eks/aws-eks.md

 * In the key pair dialog, select Create a new key pair.

-* Give it a Key pair name of "mynvkp".
+* Give it a Key pair name of "ec2-kp".

 * Click Download Key Pair, and then Launch Instances.